KardeniaPoyu/MiniRAGuard/README.md

 ## 🔥 Key Features

-- **Deep Vision Extraction via Qwen-VL API (Vision LLM)**
+- **Vision Extraction via Qwen-VL API (Vision LLM)**
-  Systematically integrates the Qwen-VL API for document recognition, effectively bypassing traditional OCR errors in complex layouts or blurry receipts.
+  The system calls the Qwen-VL API for image information recognition and extraction.
+Compared to traditional OCR, it can better handle complex typesetting, handwritten text, or poor-quality source documents, improving the accuracy of text conversion from unstructured images.
-- **RAG Reasoning Guardrail for Audit Reliability (Fact-based RAG)**
+- **RAG-based Local Knowledge Retrieval (Fact-based RAG)**
-  Implemented for rigorous domains like healthcare and finance.
-By retrieving from private vector databases (VectorDB) via Sentence-Transformers, the model acts as a "Guardrail," enforcing fact-based audits and eliminating hallucinations.
+  Designed for legal, financial, and other serious contexts, the system uses Sentence-Transformers to build a local vector database (VectorDB).
+Before reasoning, the LLM retrieves relevant regulations from the local database, which helps reduce common-sense "hallucinations" and provides concrete sources for its judgments.
-- **Dynamic Cache Hits & Concurrency Flow Control (Performance & Reliability)**
+- **Concurrency & Cache Control mechanisms (Concurrency & Caching)**
-  - **MD5 Heat-Cache Hits**: Automatically fingerprints uploaded files to achieve **100% cache hits** for repeated tasks, significantly reducing Token consumption and latency.
+  - **MD5 Caching Mechanism**: Calculates the file MD5 to intercept repeated document verifications, returning local cache results directly.
+This reduces unnecessary LLM API tokens and lowers response latency.
-  - **Semaphore-based Concurrency Protection**: Prevents system crashes or API throttling caused by traffic spikes, ensuring high availability in production environments.
+  - **Semaphore Concurrency Control**: The backend deploys a semaphore-based flow control mechanism to limit the number of concurrent requests passed to the LLM during traffic spikes, ensuring stable service operation.
-- **Out-of-the-box Full-Stack Template (Full-Stack Support)**
+- **Separation of Frontend and Backend (Full-Stack Support)**
-  Provides a complete FastAPI (Backend) and UniApp (Frontend) architecture.
-Developers can rapidly pivot to other audit scenarios just by modifying the System Prompt.
+  Provides a pure asynchronous server based on FastAPI and cross-platform client code built with Vue/UniApp (supporting Web and WeChat Mini Programs).
+Developers can use the complete business flow directly after deployment.

 ---